 J. 78.
 Contrabassoon of “Premiata Fabbrica Italiana Istrumenti Musicali Edoardo Sioli Milano” lyre / E. SIOLI / MILANO / five-pointed star.
 The instrument is datable to the third decade of 20th century and it was played in RAI Orchestra in Milan by Prof. Freschi Mario.
 The instrument is made of red maple, it is descending to C so it has the wooden bell upwards, moreover it presents twenty metal keys, three curves, and a long bocal.

 J. 80.
 Italian bassoon branded: E. SIOLI / MILANO / five-petaled flower, datable to second decade of 20th century.
 The instrument is made of varnished maple; it shows French machinery with five holes and twenty one metal keys some of which are blocked by cork pieces.
 The dimensions are: 433mm (17.05”) for the boot, 529mm (20.8”) for the longest piece, 469mm (18.45”) for the wing, and 362mm (14.25”) for the bell.
 Edoardo Sioli was the most important Italian bassoon and contrabassoon make during the early 20th century.

 M. 22.
-Hunting cornett, English, in a single piece entirely made of silver.
-The slander and elegant instrument is 304mm (11.95”) long, including the small and finely turned mouthpiece.
+Hunting ornett, English, in a single piece entirely made of silver.
+The slander and elegant instrument is 304mm 1.95”) long, including the small and finely turned mouthpiece.304mm (11.95”) long, including the small and finely turned mouthpiece.